JonBons/smf-steam-auth/README.md

 This mod will allow users to login via the Steam OpenID integration (OpenID is a core SMF feature, btw, though it's buggy).

-User will be silently created using data obtained from Steam: player name, avatar, and date created.

 ##Foreword

 Thanks goes to: